Deere didn’t earn the distinction of being listed among “the world’s most ethical companies” (Ethisphere, 2020) by chance. It starts at the top.

-Tamra A. Erwin is executive vice president and group chief executive officer of Verizon Business Group, a division of Verizon Communications, Inc. The group headed by Erwin provides services and products for business and government clients around the world and has sales of more than $30 billion.
+Previously, she served as Executive Vice President and Group Chief Executive Officer of Verizon Business Group, a division of Verizon Communications, Inc. The division provides services and products for business and government clients around the world and has sales of more than $30 billion.

-Alan C. Heuberger is a Senior Investment Manager at BMGI, the office responsible for all non-Microsoft investments for William H. Gates III as well as for the investments of the Bill & Melinda Gates Foundation Trust.
-These investments include Deere & Company.
+Alan C. Heuberger is a Senior Investment Manager at Cascade Asset Management Company, the office responsible for managing the financial assets of the Gates family and the Bill & Melinda Gates Foundation Trust.

 Heuberger serves as a member of the Board of Trustees of America's Foundation for Chess, as Vice Chair of the Financial Economics Institute Board of Advisors at Claremont McKenna College, and as an Investment Committee Member of The Seattle Foundation.